DragonSenses/visionize/architectural-decision-log.md

 *Visualize* and *realize* your vision with Visionize, a task management app that will help you reach your goals.

-Inspired by the [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)) development process, allows users to vieew their progress and process, from start to finish.
+Inspired by the [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)) development process, allows users to view their progress and process, from start to finish.

 Currently, this project is just a way to learn and implement and practice skills and is not meant for commercial use.
 Certain design decisions made here favor ease of development over costs in service (e.g., Clerk as authentication as a service as opposed to a self-hosting solution) so may not be lucrative in the long-term.
 See section on [commercial feasibility](#commercial-feasibility) for more discussion on service pricing, commercial feasaibility, and alternatives to improve it.